-PARTICIPATION IN SMALL AND MEDIUM SCALE PUBLIC-PRIVATE PARTNERSHIPS
+PARTICIPATION IN SMALL AND MEDIUM SCALE PUBLIC PRIVATE PARTNERSHIPS

-- (1) In this Part, unless the context otherwise requires- - "small and medium scale public-private partnership" means a public private partnership whose total project value shall be as prescribed.
+80. (1) In this Part, unless the context otherwise requires- "small and medium scale public-private partnership" means a public private partnership whose total project value shall be as prescribed.

-Small and medium scale Public-Private Partnerships
+Small and medium scale public private partnerships

-- A bid security shall not be required in a procurement for small and medium scale Public-Private Partnership, except that a citizen or a group of citizens shall complete a bid securing declaration in a prescribed manner and form. - (3) A small and medium scale public-private partnership may be procured as may be prescribed. - 81.
-(1) The duration of a small and medium scale publicprivate partnership agreement shall be determined by the financial model, and negotiated by the parties. - The duration of a small and medium scale public-private partnership agreement shall not be extended, except where - - (a) there is a delay in completion or interruption of operations due to circumstances beyond any party's control; - (b) the project is suspended for reasons not caused by the concessionaire;
+- (2) A bid security shall not be required in a procurement for small and medium scale public-private partnership, except that a25 citizen or a group of citizens shall complete a bid securing declaration in a prescribed manner and form. - (3) A small and medium scale public-private partnership may be procured as may be prescribed. - 81.
+(1) The duration of a small and medium scale public-30 private partnership agreement shall be determined by the financial model, and negotiated by the parties.

-Small and medium scale Public-Private Partnerships agreement
+Small and medium scale public private partnerships agreement